 So, drop that inner critic of yours and get started on that resume.
 I will show you how in the next few sections.

-If you need help getting started on your resume, click here to watch my FREE Masterclass How To Find Remote Work in 90 Days (or Less).
+If you need help getting started on your resume, click here to watch my FREE Remote Work Training.

 Step 1.
 Complete a Task and Skills Assessment